Rusty Hilger, the quarterback of OSU’s first 10-win team, dead at 57

-Former Oklahoma State coach Pat Jones reports that Rusty Hilger, who quarterbacked the first 10-win team in Cowboy history, has died in the Los Angeles area.
+Rusty Hilger, who quarterbacked the first 10-win team in Oklahoma State football history, has died in the Los Angeles area.

-Hilger’s health had been in decline for several years, Jones said.
+Hilger’s health had been in decline for several years, former OSU coach Pat Jones said.
 An Oklahoma City native, Hilger was 57.

 “Out of Oklahoma City Southeast, Rusty was the 30th player we took out of a class of 30,” Jones recalled.
 “I remember that we took a picture of him as a freshman, and he didn’t look good.
 He was tall and not very impressive physically.